Career & Internship Opportunities

 To apply for a position, send your resume, cover letter, references, and completed application to the email address listed with each job position.
 Any additional documents required for a particular position will be listed with the job ad.
 All responses must be made via email.
 No phone calls, please.

 Download the Center's employment application here.
-(Microsoft Word file.)
+(Fillable PDF file.)

 Seeking part-time custodian (25-30 hours per week) to perform general housekeeping and facilities maintenance duties at a busy community center in Oak Lawn.
 Position will maintain building in a tidy and orderly condition.